Knowledge Center - Student Resources

 Recommended templates

-Uses Styles to automate the Table of Contents and other lists, which also automates all page numbers.
-Choose which Recommended template best describes your document layout: May be the right choice for students familiar with word processing software and/or proficient in the Microsoft Office suite.
-Might save time when working with ETDs that have numerous sections, headings, figures, tables, and equations.
+The recommended templates use styles to automate the Table of Contents and other lists, which also automates all page numbers.
+Choose which Recommended template best describes your document layout: Recommended templates may be the right choice for students familiar with word processing software and/or proficient in the Microsoft Office Suite.
+These templates might save time when working with ETDs that have numerous sections, headings, figures, tables, and equations.

 The Word Templates